 Cave bear (Ursus spelaeus)

 Smaller than its North American cousin – the short-faced bear.
 The predator that feeds almost exclusively on plants was probably an object of worship of primitive people.
 How did the cave bear deserve the respect of the European tribes of the late Pleistocene?
-Was it about his size?
-Or maybe nature?
+Was it because of its size?
+Or perhaps nature?
 Let’s find out what was (or could be) a relative of modern brown bears, whose asylum was the limestone caves of Europe.

 Classification

-Cave bear ruled in Europe in the Pleistocene epoch from about 250 to 24 thousand years ago during the peak of the ice age.
+Cave bear ruled in Europe in the Pleistocene epoch from about 250,000 to 24,000 years ago during the peak of the ice age.

 The range of the cave bear’s occurrence covered practically all of Europe: from Spain, Great Britain, through Italy, Germany, Poland, the Balkans, Romania, part of Russia (including the Caucasus), and also northern Iran.
 Evidence of its existence has not been found in Scotland, Scandinavia, or the Baltic States, which were covered by extensive glaciers at that time.
 Most of the skeletons of these animals have been found in Austria, Switzerland, southern France, northern Italy, Spain and Romania.